matijakolaric-com/django-music-publisher/docs/features.rst

 The current version uses an external service for data validation, CWR generation and syntax highlighting.
 Django Music Publisher began as a proof of concept for this very service and the current version is fulfilling that purpose.

-However, these are the most important features of Django Music Publisher and they belong into the open source code.
+However, data validation and CWR generation are the most important features of Django Music Publisher and they belong into the open source code.
 Here is what needs to be done:

 =================================================== =========
 Task                                                Cost
 =================================================== =========
-CWR generation in DMP (with current features)       €500 CWR validation in DMP (with current features)       €1000 CWR syntax highlighting in DMP                      €500 Integration tests                                   €300 Documentation update                                €100 Minor release                                       €50 **Total**                                           **€2450**
+CWR validation in DMP (with current features)       €500 CWR generation in DMP (with current features)       €750 CWR syntax highlighting in DMP                      €750 Integration tests                                   €300 Documentation update                                €100 Minor release                                       €50 **Total**                                           **€2450**
 =================================================== =========

 Modifications of existing works
 -------------------------------